(Redirected from WTTW)

-- 7-10 March 1977: A repeat of Terror of the Autons is the only story to air in 1977.
+- 7-10 March 1977: A repeat of Terror of the Autons is the only story to air in 1977 (as part of Festival 77).
 This story was recorded by at least two fans, which were later used by the Restoration Team to recolourise the story.

 - 11 February 1980: The Tom Baker stories make their Chicago debut; the first story is in fact the last, The Invasion of Time!
 Episodes air weekdays at 5.30pm.
 Stories are cycled through twice.

 - 4 January 1981: WTTW begins airing compilations with The Sun Makers.
 WTTW creates the compilations by editing together their existing copies.
 Six-part stories are made into two-part stories.

 - 23 August 1981: Tom Baker's final three seasons begin.

 - 2 October 1982: An addition run begins on Saturday mornings to compete with WOR's broadcasts, so there are two different cycles of Baker airing at the same time.
 The run ends 23 March 1983.

 - 24 April 1983: The Peter Davison stories debut.

 - 12 June 1983: A package of just the extant full colour Jon Pertwee stories commences, including several stories only just recently recovered from Canada.
 Lionheart provides the compilation episodes.
 As stories longer than four parts are split over two weeks, WTTW creates new compilations from Lionheart's, creating breaks in random places.
 For more details visit Chicago Epguides.